 Big Chief Mountain has been on the back burner because of its proximity to the ski area.
 I thought that the routes were technical until last night’s research.
 But it ended up being a moderate outing.

-The pup and I spent a long day yesterday in North Cascades.
-Then today, we enjoyed another beautiful day in the Pacific Northwest.
-The short distance and low vertical gain also fit the criteria of something new and lowkey.
+The pup and I spent a long day yesterday in the North Cascades.
+Today, we enjoyed another beautiful day in the Pacific Northwest.
+The short distance and low vertical gain also fit someplace new and low-key criteria.

 See more trip photos here.